 What is Surcharging?

 Surcharging is a practice where merchants add a small percentage based fee to the total cost of a transaction when customers choose to pay with a credit card.
-By passing the processing fees to the customer, merchants can reduce their overall expenses associated with credit card payments.
+That way, merchants can reduce their overall expenses associated with credit card payments.
 This fee is designed to offset the credit card processing fees incurred by the business.
 It allows merchants to recoup some of the costs of processing credit card payments.

 Pros and Cons of Surcharging